Igus

 igus is a German manufacturer and distributor of technical products made of high-performance plastics, including plastic plain bearings, flexible cables, energy chains, connectors, robotic components, 3D-printed products and ball bearings.

+igus was first described as a hidden champion in 2012.

 History

 Günter Blase established igus on 15 October 1964 in his double garage in Cologne, Germany.
 For the first 20 years the company worked as a supplier of complex technical polymer components.
 However, in 1983 Günter Blase's son, Frank Blase, established reinforced plastic cable-carrier systems and injection moulded polymer bearings as two distinct product groups and set up a network of sales engineers.

 Between 1985 and 2018, igus has grown from 40 to around 3500 employees distributed between the head office in Germany and 38 subsidiary companies around the world. igus also has representative partners in more than 21 other countries.

 igus uses the term triboplastics to describe its injection-molded polymers.
 They are tribologically optimized material compounds designed for low wear and long life and form the basis for all igus' products and systems.